Pothos, the famously foolproof and devilishly delightful family of plants.

 Despite having a name that makes me cringe, the Njoy Pothos is a popular variety that deserves a spot on any shelf.

-This gorgeous plant has characteristic green patches and an irregular leaf shape which really vary with each leaf.
+This gorgeous plant has characteristic green patches and an irregular leaf shape, which really varies with each leaf.

 I think it looks best with regular trimming to maintain it as a bushy plant for this reason – you’ll never quite get the most out of it as a trailing or climbing plant.